-The Eusebius Quartet are fast gaining a reputation for imaginative and communicative performances.
+Finalists of the 2018 Royal Overseas League Competition, The Eusebius Quartet are fast gaining a reputation for imaginative and communicative performances.
 Formed in autumn 2015, they were resident String Quartet at the Lewes Chamber Music Festival 2016 and 17 and at FitzFest, Fitzrovia’s newest music festival playing quartets by Schumann, Mendelssohn, Haydn and Bartok.
-Since forming they have appeared at numerous London venues including St James’ Piccadilly, the Foundling Museum, Blackheath Halls as well as other venues across the country.
+Since forming they have appeared at numerous London venues including Conway Hall, St James’ Piccadilly, the Foundling Museum, Blackheath Halls as well as other venues across the country.

-The Quartet returned to the Foundling Museum in Bloomsbury, London, last February with a concert coinciding with the launch of a new exhibition "Child's Play".
-This project paired repertoire with particular paintings and themes from the museum's collection, preceded by a tour of local primary schools in Camden and a live broadcast on BBC Radio 3’s In Tune.
+The Quartet returned to the Foundling Museum in Bloomsbury, London, in February 2017 with a concert coinciding with the launch of a new exhibition "Child's Play".
+This project paired repertoire with particular paintings and themes from the museum's collection, preceded by a tour of local primary schools in Camden.
+In May 2018, the quartet did a similar schools tour in Lewes, which took repertoire from the upcoming Lewes Chamber Music Festival programme to five schools in the surrounding area.
 These projects give these school children the opportunity to hear and interact with a professional live string quartet.

 The members of the quartet have played together in different formations for many years, having met as teenagers studying together and then again later at IMS Prussia Cove.
 After completing studies in London, New York, Helsinki, Paris and the Netherlands they have been very excited to reunite as a quartet, sharing their passion for the extraordinary music written for this formation.
 The quartet enjoys experimenting with different styles of playing, studying early Haydn editions as well as string quartet recordings made in the twenties and thirties and feel extremely lucky to have this opportunity to spend their lives exploring the intricacy and importance of fine quartet-playing today.